PLASTIC SURGERY & HAIR LOSS:

 • Medications.
 Safe, effective, and clinically proven, the US Food and Drug Administration–approved medications finasteride (for men) and minoxidil (for men and women) are “cornerstone” therapies routinely recommended by hair-restoration physicians to noninvasively maintain and restore hair.
 Seventy-seven percent of hair-restoration physicians prescribe finasteride to their male patients “always or often,” making it the most preferred adjunctive treatment to hair-restoration surgery.
 Minoxidil comes in a close second at 57%

 • Follicular-unit micrografts.
-Ultrarefined follicular-unit micrografting is an advanced surgical procedure in which literally thousands of individual skin grafts are transplanted in a single session.
+Follicular-unit micrografting or FUT Follicular Unit Transplantation is an advanced surgical procedure in which literally thousands of individual skin grafts are transplanted in a single session.
 Grafts containing naturally occurring follicular units (one to four hairs each) are microscopically dissected from the harvested donor tissue and then transplanted to the thinning or balding areas.
 The availability of small, exceptionally sharp, customized blades enables dense placement and precise angulation of the transplanted grafts.
 A surgeon’s appreciation for natural hair-growth patterns, along with meticulous planning and design, is critical to the aesthetic outcome.

 • Trichophytic donor closure.
 A special intraoperative surgical modification of the edge of the linear donor defect prior to suturing allows hair to grow through the resulting scar.
-This enables better camouflage of the linear donor scar, even with shorter hairstyles.
+This enables better camouflage of the linear donor scar, even with shorter hairstyles when old-style linear or strip harvesting is used.

-• Follicular-unit extraction.
+• Follicular-unit extraction or FUE.
 This is a minimally invasive, albeit labor-intensive, alternative to micrografting in which donor follicles are harvested without a scalpel, stitches, or linear scar.
-Using alternating sharp- and blunt-dissecting micropunches ( 1 mm in diameter), follicular units are gently extracted from the donor area one at a time.
+Using alternating sharp- and blunt-dissecting micropunches ( <1 mm in diameter), follicular units are gently extracted from the donor area one at a time.
 The promise of quicker recovery and “buzzcuts” are making this procedure an attractive option for younger male patients.

 • Computerized diagnostics and imaging.
-The use of PC-based video microscopy is available for hair-loss diagnosis and patient education.8 These devices can measure and track hair density and hair caliber before these changes are noticeable to the naked eye.
+The use of PC-based or phone-based video microscopy and dermoscopy is available for hair-loss diagnosis and patient education.8 These devices can measure and track hair density and hair caliber before these changes are noticeable to the naked eye.
 Also, sophisticated digital “preview” imaging can facilitate realistic expectations of what a procedure or treatment can—or cannot—provide.

 No matter how expertly a facelift or brow lift is performed, there is always the possibility of hairline distortion, which may include the frontal, temporal, or sideburn areas.
 Although the degree of the distortion can be reduced by careful preoperative planning and technique, sometimes it cannot be avoided altogether.